wcasper/math407spring2025/_exams/practice-final-soln.md

 ---
 layout: page
-title: Practice Final
+title: Practice Final Solutions
-permalink: /exams/practice-final
+permalink: /exams/practice-final-soln
 ---

 Solve each of the following problems.